GonzalezLab/DrosOmics/README.md

 # DrosOmics
-Scripts to create the DrosOmics genome browser: http://gonzalezlab.eu/drosomics
+Docker image and scripts to run and to create the DrosOmics genome browser: http://gonzalezlab.eu/drosomics

 ## Create environment
 `conda create -n jbrowse2`